Urinary Tract

 2. Cranberry juice

 In addition to having a pleasant taste, cranberry juice has a great antibacterial property.
-Potential benefits of taking cranberry juice include improving health, fighting aged-related cell damage, supporting digestive health, preventing infections, and preventing or treating urinary tract infections.
-Cranberry juice is also a good source of vitamin C, E, K1, B6, copper, and powerful phytochemicals that act as antioxidants.
+Potential benefits of taking cranberry juice include improving health, fighting age-related cell damage, supporting digestive health, preventing infections, and preventing or treating urinary tract infections.
+Cranberry juice is also a good source of vitamins C, E, K1, B6, copper, and powerful phytochemicals that act as antioxidants.

 3. Garlic

-As mentioned above garlic is a very powerful natural remedy for urinary tract infections.
+As mentioned above, garlic is a very powerful natural remedy for urinary tract infections.
 Garlic is also known as a “natural antibiotic”.
-Among the many health benefits, let’s mention some, such as it can reduce the risk of heart attacks, it can have anti-cancer properties, it can support bone health, it has antimicrobial and antifungal properties, and lowers blood pressure.
-Garlic is low in calories and decent in vitamins and minerals.
-Garlic is also known to clean blood vessels of cholesterol.
+Among the many health benefits, let’s mention some, such as it can reduce the risk of heart attacks, it can have anti-cancer properties, it can support bone health, having antimicrobial and antifungal properties, and lowering blood pressure.
+Garlic is low in calories and rich in vitamins and minerals.
+Garlic is also known to clean the blood vessels of cholesterol.

 Looking for more articles like this?
 Check these out: